Key reports, issues, and decisions of interest to licensees and/or the public are reported here from the most recent

 License Applications Involving Character Issues: Applications for licenses from persons who have character issues such as prior criminal convictions or disciplinary action by another licensing board are separately reviewed by the Commission.
 Decisions are made based upon criminal background checks, information supplied by the applicant, and in-person interviews.
 Total candidates reviewed: 39; total approved: 19.

-Continuing Education: The Commission approved one new Update Course instructor application, one new Update Course sponsor, one new elective course, and six previously approved elective courses to be offered by other sponsors.
-As of April 30, 2017, there were 176 approved sponsors.
+Continuing Education: The Commission approved three new Update Course instructor applications, six new Update Course sponsors, 11 new elective courses, and 41 previously approved elective courses to be offered by other sponsors.
+As of May 31, 2017, there were 138 approved sponsors.

 Individuals Tested for the First Time

 Took prelicense course

 July 2016 through June 2017